GfSE/SpecIF-Pages/Documentation/38_SpecIF_Roles_and_Permissions.md

 | a node | undefined | undefined | undefined | undefined |

 Effect: By class, all resource instances can be created, read, updated and deleted.
-However all resources referenced by nodes in that hierarchy can only be seen by the particular user.
+However all resources referenced by nodes in that hierarchy can only be seen by the user.

 ---

 Some More Cases:
-- Permissions per resource instance are defined both by class and by hierarchy: Access is allowed, if it is explicitly granted by class *and* not explicitly prohibited by hierarchy.
+- Permissions per resource instance are defined both _by class_ and _by node_: Access is allowed, if it is explicitly granted _by class_ *and* not explicitly prohibited _by node_.
 - If a permission is granted to a resourceClass, it is extended to all of its properties, unless overridden.
 - No read permission is given to the instances of a statementClass, but update permission is given to one of its properties.
 Then, the latter is useless, because the statements are never visible and consequently none of the properties